CalfCrusher/CryptoDashboard/crypto-dashboard/RULES.md

 These rules are intended as general, project‑agnostic foundations for healthy, maintainable software work.
 Apply them to any repository, library, or automated agent that contributes to the codebase.

-## Rule 1 — Commit Early, Commit Often
+## Rule 1 — Commit Early, Commit Often, and Push Immediately
 Make small, frequent commits with clear, descriptive messages.
-Keep each commit focused and atomic so changes are easy to review, bisect, and revert if needed.
-Use feature branches for larger work and rebase/squash as appropriate before merging.
+Keep each commit focused and atomic so changes are easy to review, bisect, and revert if needed. **Push commits to the remote repository immediately after committing** to make work visible and accessible to the team.
+Use feature branches for larger work and rebase/squash as appropriate before merging to main.

+**For AI agents**: After running `git commit`, immediately run `git push origin <branch>` unless explicitly instructed otherwise by the user.

-Why: Frequent, well‑scoped commits are the best checkpoints for development and debugging.
+Why: Frequent, well‑scoped commits that are immediately shared are the best checkpoints for development, debugging, and collaboration across machines.

 ## Rule 2 — Understand the System Before Changing It
 Before implementing new features or large changes, take the time to understand the architecture, data flow, and dependencies.
 Read the relevant code and tests, consult existing documentation, and ask teammates or open an issue if something is unclear.